 The Yellow Pages: An Introduction

-The yellow pages, like the white pages, are a telephone directory.
+The Yellow Pages, like the White Pages, are a telephone directory.
 Found internationally, some countries call them the "golden pages" - which is a much classier name if you ask us.
-Instead of containing the phone number and address information of people like the white pages, they contain the contact information for businesses.
-Before Google, going through the yellow pages in the phone book was the main way people found the services that they needed in their area.
+Instead of containing the phone number and address information of people like the White Pages, they contain the contact information for local businesses.
+Before Google, people searched through a printed phone directory to find business listings in their area.

 - History of the Yellow Pages